ipugh-xm/xm-labs-steps-rabbitmq/README.md

 1. Download the [RabbitMQSteps.zip](RabbitMQSteps.zip) file onto your local computer
 2. Navigate to the Workflows tab of your xMatters instance
 3. Click Import, and select the zip file you just downloaded
 4. Create an endpoint for RabbitMQ.
 By default it is on port 15672, so if using the xMatters Agent, the endpoint would be `http://localhost:15672`.
-Also, by default, basic authentication is used and a username `guest` with the password `guest` are usable for any local requests.
+Also, by default, basic authentication is used and a user `guest` with the password `guest` is usable for any local request.

 ## Usage